So... you mean I—I'm not your real son? Nina:

 - Shirou Emiya, the main character of Fate/stay night, was adopted by the magus Kiritsugu after his parents (and other immediate family) died in a fire.
 After Kiritsugu also died, Shirou remembers the six years they spent together as the happiest time in his life.

-- Trucy Wright, the adopted daughter of Phoenix Wright, adores her father.
-She even calls him "Daddy" immediately after Phoenix gives her the option to call her Nick or Daddy if she wants and doesn't seem too shaken up when her biological father is brutally murdered.
+- Apollo Justice: Ace Attorney: Trucy Wright, the adopted daughter of Phoenix Wright, adores her father.
+She even calls him "Daddy" immediately after Phoenix gives her the option to call her Nick or Daddy if she wants.

-- The truth is that Trucy loves both her fathers to the same extent and was, in fact, extremely sad when she figured out that her biological father had been murdered.
+- However, Trucy loves both her adopted and real fathers to the same extent and was, in fact, extremely sad when she figured out that her biological father had been murdered.
 She merely put on a brave smile as to not worry neither Apollo or her adopted father, Phoenix.
 Too bad it doesn't work, as Phoenix already has prior experience with the Stepford Smiler trope.

 - Also, from Ace Attorney: Justice for All there were the brothers Acro and the comatose Bat, adopted by the circus ringmaster Russell Berry.
 This pushes the events of the "Big Top" case into serious Tear Jerker territory, as Russell is the accidental victim of Acro's murder attempt.

 - Chizuru in Hakuōki, somewhat.
 It's subverted in most routes, where Kodo reveals that he only took her in and raised her because she was the heir to the Yukimura clan and would be useful for repopulating it, but played straight in Hijikata and Okita's good routes, where he sacrifices himself to save her.